DavidAntliff/esp32-ds18b20-example/README.md

 It supports multiple devices on the same 1-Wire bus.

+It is written and tested for the [ESP-IDF](https://github.com/espressif/esp-idf) environment, using the xtensa-esp32-elf toolchain (gcc version 5.2.0).

 ## Supported Features

  * External power supply mode (parasitic mode not yet supported).